 Which employers are eligible for pay subsidy?

-- laid down in collective agreements,
+- the employer is committed to paying a wage laid down in collective agreements;

-- has managed its statutory obligations,
+- the employer has performed its statutory obligations.

 How can an employer apply for pay subsidy?